 This superb linear cross-country walk heads right through the wild heart of Assynt, passing between Canisp and Suliven.

-Assynt in the far North West of Scotland is literally jaw-dropping, the landscape is so outstanding and different that you’d think you’d travelled to another planet.
+Assynt in the far North West of Scotland is literally jaw-dropping, the landscape is so outstanding and other worldly that you’d think you’d travelled to another planet.

 We start the walk from Little Assynt towards Suileag Bothy.
 Here we can feel the remoteness which is unique to this area with a stunning view towards Suliven.

 Once rested we walk south-west past the approach path for mighty Suliven towards Loch an Gainimh.
-The going from now will change more into a narrow path rockier and rockier.
+The going from now will change more into a narrow rockier path.

 Walk details: 12 miles, 19.5 km – Ascent 350 m, Descent 280 m – Walking time 6 h

 Two Hundred years ago this route was the main overland route connecting two coastal communities.

 Clachan Church was its main church the route over the hill from Dundonnell is sometimes referred to as the ‘Kirk road’ or ‘Coffin road’.
 The present church was built in 1817 near to its predecessor from 1793.